Mardi Water Treatment Plant

 Long-term community benefit

 Upon completion, this highly complex upgrade will deliver up to 160 million litres of high-quality drinking water daily, benefiting over 200,000 residents on the Central Coast of New South Wales.
-This significant enhancement ensures a reliable and sustainable water supply for the community.
+This significant enhancement ensures a reliable and sustainable water supply for the growing local community.

 This landmark development is supported by a $6.85 million investment from the NSW Government’s Restart Safe and Secure Water Program, along with over $75 million from Central Coast Council, to secure the region’s water future.